If you’re disabled there are lots of ways to make money on the side in easy and unexpected ways, even if you’re not very mobile.

 Have a sharp eye for detail?
 Make money reading…

-Then consider setting up a blog.
+Consider setting up a blog.

 Finally, you could use your blog to sell things or advertise your own services.